ewvnn/touch-grass/README.md

 >*Ewen:* I learned about how implementing frameworks like Vue can build efficient websites that make web development easier.
 I learned how to apply HTML, CSS and Javascript to a functional website.
 I have learned a lot on how each component interacts with each other to perform an action, but I still feel that there is still so much about web development that can be learned and implemented.

 >*Xiao Thong:* I learned to deploy Firebase and configure Firebase Authentication and Firestore from scratch, and integrate them with our website.
+It was the first time using Firebase so it took me some times to figure it out how to do it, but eventually I managed to deploy it.
 Moreover, it is enlighted to know how Vue can speed up development while keeping the UI modular, maintainable, and easy to extend.

 > *Wasil:* Improved UI/UX design workflow and collaboration using Figma.